nmwsharp/DDGSpring2016/README.md

 * Instructor: [Keenan Crane](http://www.keenan.is/here)
 * TA: [Nick Sharp](http://www.nmwsharp.com) (direct questions about this code to me, my email is on the course website)

-##Getting started
+##Getting started (OSX and Linux)

 1. Make sure you have an installation of Python 2.7, including the `pip` package manager.
   * **Mac** On recent OSX versions, Python is installed by default.
 Executing `sudo easy_install pip` in a terminal should install `pip`.
-  * **Windows** You can download a Python 2.7 installer from [python.org](https://www.python.org/downloads/release/python-2711/).
-Section 3.3 of the [Python documentation](https://docs.python.org/2/using/windows.html) provides guidance for ensuring that you can execute Python programs from the command line.
-Installing the newest version of Python should get you `pip` automatically, but if you don't have it check out the instructions [here](https://pip.pypa.io/en/stable/installing/).
   * **Linux** Get Python and `pip` from your package manager, if you don't already have them.
 On Ubuntu, try `sudo apt-get install python-pip`.
+To satisfy some other requirements below as well, try `sudo apt-get install python-numpy python-scipy python-matplotlib`.

 2. Install dependencies using `pip`.
 Execute these commands at the terminal or command line.
+On OSX/Linux you may need to preface them with `sudo`.
-  * `pip install numpy` (Numerical computing library)
+  * `pip install numpy` (Numerical computing library) (may take a _very_ long time if it needs to rebuild from source)
+  * `pip install scipy` (more scientific/numerical computing things)
   * `pip install matplotlib` (Plotting utilities)
   * `pip install euclid` (concise 3D vector rotations)
   * `pip install plyfile` (read & write the `.ply` file format)